JoseQuintas/hwgui/utils/bincnt/Readme.txt

     open the file.

     Now you can add binary files and export them.

+    Attention !
+    The file name is limited to 25 characters, the type (extension) to 10 characters.
+    If necessary, rename the files to add for shortening the name(s).

     In the next steps, we will add the following features: